emjin/connextion/README.md

-# Python Flask app on Azure App Service Web
+# About

-This webapp interfaces with a central database of resources available to K-12 students looking to further their education, such as summer math/science camps, focusing on opportunities accessible to low-income students.
+This Python Flask webapp interfaces with a central database of resources available to K-12 students looking to further their education, such as summer math/science camps, focusing on opportunities accessible to low-income students.
 The SQL database is hosted on Microsoft Azure.

 This repository can directly be deployed to Azure App Service.